RU1NJURED

 A tendon or ligament pulls off a bit of bone.
 Might sound small but can still need surgery.

-Examples of Broken Ankle Injury Claims
+Examples of Ankle Injury Compensation Claims

 Accidents happen, but sometimes they are not your fault and when that is the case, you should not have to deal with the mess alone.
 Here are a few real-life cases where people got hurt and we stepped in to help.

-Slip at Work: A lady working in a warehouse slipped on a wet patch no one bothered to clean up, or safely cordon the area off.
+• Broken ankle at Work: A lady working in a warehouse slipped on a wet patch no one bothered to clean up, or safely cordon the area off.
 She sustained a displaced fracture and was left unable to return to work for months.
 Our team made sure she got paid for her pain and lost wages.

-Public Place Accident: A man walking past a shop tripped on a loose paving stone.
+• Public Place Accident: A man walking past a shop tripped on a loose paving stone.
 This caused him to stumble landing awkwardly on his ankle, resulting in being diagnosed with a comminuted fracture.
 He needed help just to walk again.
 After an intense fight, the local council was found at fault, allowing us to obtain a fairly handsome compensation.

-Financial Implications of a Broken Ankle Injury
+Understanding the Financial Implications of a Broken Ankle

-A broken ankle is not just about the pain, it can soak up your money really quick.
+A broken ankle is not just about the pain.
+It can soak up your money really quick.
 Most people do not realise how fast the costs add up till they are stuck in the middle of it.
 Here is what usually happens:

-Time Off Means No Pay: First off, you might be off work for a while.
+• Time Off Means No Pay: First off, you might be off work for a while.
 It could be weeks, sometimes even months and unless you have got full sick pay (which not everyone does), you are losing money every day you are at home healing.

-Back to Work: Even when you are ready to go back, your job might be too much.
+• Back to Work: Even when you are ready to go back, your job might be too much.
 Standing all day and lifting boxes?
 It can be really tough.
 That could mean shorter hours, lighter duties and yeah, less money on payday.

-Future is Affected Too: Some breaks do not heal 100%.
+• Future is Affected Too: Some breaks do not heal 100%.
 If your ankle stays weak or painful, your whole career might have to shift.
 Some folks even retire early.
 That is a long-term hit to your income.

-The Extra Stuff: Then there are random costs like, getting to the hospital, medication, crutches, maybe a shower chair or ramp at home.
+• The Extra Stuff: Then there are random costs like, getting to the hospital, medication, crutches, maybe a shower chair or ramp at home.
 It all adds up fast.

 General Damages